DeepRedalert/HysolSim/README.md

 All the simulation plots are automatically saved into `‘iMAGE’` folder present in the Simulator.
-Within the `‘iMAGE’` folder, there are four other folders corresponding to four Types of Solar radiation profiles (Constant, Step change, Real-time, and Quadratic).
+Within the `‘iMAGE’` folder, there are four other folders corresponding to four Types of Solar radiation profiles (Constant-Type0, Step change-Type1, Realtime-Type2, and Quadratic-Type3).
 With each such sub-folder, the cold startup (Day-1) and warm startup (Day-2) results for both the oil-only loop and hybrid loop folders are given.
+Inside the respective folders, the user can find all the generated images.

 # 6 Abbreviation